type

 The Role of Sport in Reconciliation

-In alignment with the TRC’s Call to Action #87 – which encourages all levels of government, in collaboration with Aboriginal peoples, sports halls of fame, and other relevant organizations, to provide public education that tells the national story of Aboriginal athletes in history, CSHoF supports your PHE classes by providing resources such as the Indigenous Sport Heroes Education Experience, an initiative that shares the stories of Indigenous athletes and builders of sport inducted into CSHoF, showcasing their achievements and community impacts.
+In alignment with the TRC’s Call to Action #87 – which encourages all levels of government, in collaboration with Indigenous peoples, sports halls of fame, and other relevant organizations, to provide public education that tells the national story of Indigenous athletes in history, CSHoF supports your PHE classes by providing resources such as the Indigenous Sport Heroes Education Experience, an initiative that shares the stories of Indigenous athletes and builders of sport inducted into CSHoF, showcasing their achievements and community impacts.
 By incorporating this content into your PHE classes, you can introduce students to Indigenous Ways of Knowing and Being, promote inclusivity, and foster cultural agility—being respectful, curious, and thoughtful.
 Sport can bridge cultural divides, offering a common ground where students learn about the resilience, skills, and contributions of Indigenous athletes.
 This not only enriches students’ understanding of sports but also highlights the broader cultural and historical contexts of Indigenous communities and their lived experiences.

 three people standing with one foot touching - A demonstration of the Stick Pull, a traditional Dene Game, at the 2023 National Indigenous Peoples Day Celebration.